abrookins/andrewbrookins.com/_posts/2017-06-04-can-you-write-code-on-an-ipad.md

 categories:
   - technology
 ---
-# Can You Write Code on an iPad?

 ## Summary

 This is a story about how I experimented with using an iPad Air 2 to write code, what worked and what didn't, and where I ended up.